Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Maximum Clique Applications

+\textbf{Data.} We study three types of temporal networks.
+In each, the nodes represent people. \emph{Contact networks}: The edges are face-to-face contacts (infect-dublin, infect-hyper\cite{isella2011s}).
+See ref.~\cite{infect} for more details about these data. \emph{Interaction networks}: In fb-messages, the edges represent private messages~\cite{opsahl2009clustering} and in the reality network, the edges represent calls~\cite{eagle2006reality}.
+We also investigate a cellular telephone call network where the edges are calls (reality~\cite{eagle2006reality}). \emph{Retweet networks}: Here, the edges are retweets.
+We analyzed a network of political retweets centered around the November 2010 election in the US (retweet~\cite{conover2011political}).
+A similar dataset is a retweet and mentions network from the UN conference held in Copenhagen.
+The data was collected over a two week period (twitter-copen~\cite{ahmed2010time}).

-Figure~\ref{fig:tscc-vis} shows the reachability and largest temporal strong component from the retweet network about politics.
+\textbf{Results and analysis}.
+Figure~\ref{fig:tscc-vis} shows the reachability and largest temporal strong component from a retweet network about politics.
 It took the maximum clique finder less than a second to identify this clique.
 We summarize the remaining experiments on the temporal strong components in Table~\ref{table:tscc}.
 For all of these networks, we were able to identify the largest temporal strong component in less than a second after we computed the reachability network.
 There are two reasons for this performance.
 First, in all of the networks except for the interaction networks, the largest clique is the set of vertices with highest core numbers.
 Second, our heuristic computes the largest clique in all of these networks, and we are quickly able to reduce the remaining search space when it isn't the largest $k$-core as well.

-There are a few interesting properties of these temporal strong components.
-In the contact networks (infect-hyper and infect-dublin), both of the largest strong components had about 100 vertices, despite the drastically different sizes of the initial dataset.
-We suspect this is a property of the data collection methodology because the infect-dublin data were collected over months, instead of days for the infect-hyper.
-In the interaction networks, the temporal components contain a significant fraction of the total vertices, roughly 20-30\%.
-In the retweet networks, these temporal strong components are a much smaller fraction of the total vertices in the graph.
-Given the strong communication pattern between these groups, they are good candidates for the centers communities in these networks.
-Finally, the hashtag networks have small temporal strong components.
-Only a tiny fraction of the total users participate in them.
+We observe several interesting properties in these temporal strong components.
+In the two contact networks (infect-hyper and infect-dublin), both of the largest strong components had about 100 vertices, despite the drastically different sizes of the initial dataset.
+We suspect this is a consequence of the data collection methodology since the infect-dublin data were collected over months whereas the infect-hyper data were collected over days.
+In the interaction networks, the components contain a significant fraction of the total vertices, roughly 20-30\%.
+In the retweet networks, the components are a much smaller fraction of the vertices.
+Given the strong communication pattern between the groups, the components are good candidates for centers communities in the networks.